ansys/pyansys-math/doc/source/index.rst

 similar manner to the popular `NumPy <numpy_docs_>`_ and `SciPy <scipy_docs_>`_ libraries.

-The PyAnsys-Math command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations and the powerful sparse linear solvers of Ansys Mechanical APDL, providing the ability to solve eigenproblems.
+The PyAnsys Math command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations and the powerful sparse linear solvers of Ansys Mechanical APDL, providing the ability to solve eigenproblems.

 Python and MATLAB eigensolvers are based on the publicly available LAPACK libraries and provide reasonable solve time for eigenproblems